patrickhulce/third-party-web/lib/markdown/template.md

 <%= partials.methodology %>

-## NPM Module
+## npm Module

-The entity classification data is available as an NPM module.
+The entity classification data is available as an npm module.

 ```js
 const {getEntity} = require('third-party-web')